 II.B.3.a) Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.

-II.B.3.a).(1) Faculty members must have current certification in the discipline by the ABMGG, or possess qualifications judged acceptable to the Review Committee.
+(Core) II.B.3.a).(1) Faculty members must have current certification in the discipline by the ABMGG or possess qualifications judged acceptable to the Review Committee.
+(Core) II.B.3.a).(2) Associate program directors must be actively participating in the ABMGG MOC program in the specialty in which they are certified.
 (Core)

-II.B.3.a).(2) Associate program directors must be actively participating in the ABMGG MOC program in the specialty in which they are certified.
+II.B.3.b) Faculty members must: II.B.3.b).(1) have current certification in the specialty by the American Board of Medical Genetics and Genomics, if available for their field of study, or possess qualifications judged acceptable to the Review Committee.
+(Core) [Note that while the Common Program Requirements deem certification by a certifying board of the American Osteopathic Association (AOA) acceptable, there is no AOA board that offers certification in this specialty] II.B.3.c) Faculty members responsible for post-doctoral fellow education in clinical molecular genetics and genomics must have current ABMGG certification in clinical molecular genetics and genomics or laboratory genetics and genomics.
+(Core) II.B.3.d) Faculty members responsible for post-doctoral fellow education in clinical cytogenetics and genomics must have current ABMGG certification in clinical cytogenetics and genomics or laboratory genetics and genomics.
+(Core) II.B.4.
+Core Faculty One froute monthem must have a similiar to the duration

+Core faculty members must have a significant role in the education and supervision of post-doctoral fellows and must devote a significant portion of their entire effort to post-doctoral fellow education and/or administration, and must, as a component of their activities, teach, evaluate, and provide formative feedback to postdoctoral fellows.
 (Core)

-II.B.3.b) Faculty members must:

-II.B.3.b).(1)

-have current certification in the specialty by the

-American Board of Medical Genetics and Genomics, if

-available for their field of study, or possess

-qualifications judged acceptable to the Review

-Committee.
-(Core)

-[Note that while the Common Program Requirements deem certification by a certifying board of the American Osteopathic Association (AOA) acceptable, there is no AOA board that offers certification in this specialty]

-II.B.3.c) Faculty members responsible for post-doctoral fellow education in biochemical genetics must have current ABMGG certification in clinical biochemical genetics.
-(Core)

-II.B.4.
-Core Faculty

-Core faculty members must have a significant role in the education and supervision of post-doctoral fellows and must devote a significant portion of their entire effort to post-doctoral fellow education and/or administration, and must, as a component of their activities, teach, evaluate, and provide formative feedback to post-doctoral fellows.
-(Core)

 Background and Intent: Core faculty members are critical to the success of postdoctoral fellow education.
-They support the program leadership in developing. implementing, and assessing curriculum, mentoring post-doctoral fellows, and assessing post-doctoral fellows' progress toward achievement of competence in and the autonomous practice of the specialty.
+They support the program leadership in developing, implementing, and assessing curriculum, mentoring post-doctoral fellows, and assessing post-doctoral fellows' progress toward achievement of competence in and the autonomous practice of the specialty.
 Core faculty members should be selected for their broad knowledge of and involvement in the program, permitting them to effectively evaluate the program.
 Core faculty members may also be selected for their specific expertise and unique contribution to the program.
 Core faculty members are engaged in a broad range of activities, which may vary across programs and specialties.
 Core faculty members provide clinical teaching and supervision of postdoctoral fellows, and also participate in non-clinical activities related to post-doctoral fellow education and program administration.
 Examples of these non-clinical activities include, but are not limited to, interviewing and selecting post-doctoral fellow applicants, providing didactic instruction, mentoring post-doctoral fellows, simulation exercises, completing the annual ACGME Faculty Survey, and participating on the program's Clinical Competency Committee, Program Evaluation Committee, and other post-doctoral education committees.

-- II.B.4.a) Core faculty members must complete the annual ACGME Faculty Survey.
-(Core) - II.B.4.b) The program must have at least three core faculty members.
-(Core) - II.C.
-Program Coordinator - II.C.1.
+II.B.4.a) Core faculty members must complete the annual ACGME Faculty Survey.
+(Core) II.B.4.b) The program must have at least three core faculty members.
+(Core) II.C.
+Program Coordinator II.C.1.
 There must be a program coordinator.
-(Core) - II.C.2.
+(Core) II.C.2.
 The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration.
-(Core) - II.C.2.a) The program coordinator must be provided with support equal to a dedicated minimum of 20 percent time for administration of the program.
+(Core) ll.C.2.a) The program coordinator(s) must be provided with support equal to a dedicated minimum of 30 percent time for administration of the program.
+Programs with seven or more approved post- doctoral fellow positions must be provided with an additional two percent time for each approved position.
 (Core)